-“What does ‘Noli Me Tangere’ mean?
+“What is the English meaning of ‘Noli Me Tangere’?
 Why was this Latin phrase chosen as the title?”

 This article in the Manila Times points out that Rizal said that the quote was from the Gospel of Luke when it is actually from the Gospel of John, and elaborates on the connection to cancer.